Diversify Your Revenue with Email

 When ad revenue elsewhere is drying up, it’s a good idea to consider monetizing your newsletters.
 Onsite programmatic ads once provided an easy source of ad revenue for publishers, but when everyone rushed to get their piece of the programmatic pie, it became a victim of its own success.
 More publishers placed more and more ads, causing CPMs to fall and the use of ad blockers to rise.

 Email ads avoid some of these problems.
-In-email advertising commands higher CPMs than the typical onsite programmatic ad, and they largely exist outside the realm of ad blockers.
+In-email advertising commands higher CPMs than the typical onsite programmatic ad, plus they largely exist outside the realm of ad blockers.
 This makes in-email ads a great way to supplement declining ad revenue, particularly if you use your first-party data to serve hypertargeted advertising to interested segments of your list.

 Publishers can serve email ads in multiple ways, whether native advertising, sponsored mailings, or even in-email programmatic ads.
 Email is one of the preferred content delivery methods among the most engaged readers, but that doesn’t mean you can’t benefit from it too.